antenehd/S6a/README.md

 		    Blocks untill the diameter module is shut down.

-	   Note : 'cmd' is abbreviated name of request command message(eg. rsr for Reset-Request).
+	   Note : '&lt;cmd&gt;' is abbreviated name of request command message(eg. rsr for Reset-Request).

-		      'AVPname' is name of the AVP all in small letters and the hyphens(-) substituded by underscore eg. for AVP Active-APN, AVPname would be 'active_apn'.
+		      '&lt;AVPname&gt;' is name of the AVP all in small letters and the hyphens(-) substituded by underscore eg. for AVP Active-APN, AVPname would be 'active_apn'.